Stress and poor posture are two of the most common reasons why tension and pain build up in the back, shoulders, neck, and head.

 The Alexander technique consists of gentle, low-impact exercises that nearly anyone can practise to unlearn the unhelpful posture habits that we all pick up throughout life – with the aim of reducing muscle stiffness and soreness.

-It can also provide effective stress relief by influencing how we respond to life and restoring balance to the body and mind.
+It can also provide effective stress relief and help restore balance to the body and mind.

 What is the Alexander technique?